 Students explore and build robots using Lego Mindstorm Robot.
 Students learn to use sensors and motors as well as programming.
 Students also problem solve by using math and science.

 Students are encouraged to apply their knowledge by creating projects in the style of different artists.
 Depicting representations of God’s world is also a large component of the art curriculum.
 A variety of mediums are used to draw, paint, and sculpt fun projects.
 The goal is to instill a love of art and develop confidence in each student’s God-given creative ability.

 Students are provided the opportunity to read and interpret music notation, perform independently and in groups, and to listen to various genres of music.
-All kindergarten through sixth grade students participate in a grade-level chorus.
+All kindergarten through seventh grade students participate in a grade-level chorus.
 Students sing together during weekly chapel services.
 They are encouraged to take risks and develop their musical talents by performing in Christmas and spring musicals.
 The sophistication of music increases as the students mature in order to match student development.
 Interested students may elect to join an extra-curricular Strings Program.
 Parents contract directly with the strings teacher, Anne Bressert, who provides violin, viola, cello, piano, and guitar lessons twice a week during the school day.

 It is the goal of the P.E. class, which meets for 30 minutes daily, to develop physical well-being, movement skills, and an enjoyment of physical education.
 Sports skills instruction empowers students to see themselves as competent participants who can perform a variety of movement patterns.
 Respect for others in the P.E. class is emphasized.
 Personal fitness monitoring is an enjoyable part of the curriculum.